daniel-infosec/bluehound/README.md

 * Make it terribly easy to setup a BloodHound server and ingestor
 * Run ingestors on a scheduled basis and automatically ingest that data into the server
 * Make it easy for Blue Teams to look for misconfigurations

+### Planned Features
-* Automatically look for new attack paths and push new paths as alerts to a SIEM (not yet implemented)
+* Automatically look for new attack paths and push new paths as alerts to a SIEM
+* Integrate with AD logs for hyper-accurate session data

 ## Instructions